 For more information, read the 2023 Rulebook.

-The largest community fitness event in the world is just around the corner.
+The largest community fitness event in the world is here.
 For any questions, reach out to firstname.lastname@example.org.
 See you on the leaderboard!

 Featured image by flsportsguy photography